‘Succession’ tops Emmy nominations, ‘Squid Game’ also scores

 The nominees for variety talk series are: “The Daily Show with Trevor Noah”; “Jimmy Kimmel Live”; “Last Week Tonight with John Oliver”; “Late Night with Seth Meyers” and “The Late Show with Stephen Colbert.”

-Television Academy President Frank Scherma kicked off the nomination announcement by saying that a record number of shows had been submitted, which reflects that series production was an all-time high after being drastically reduced during the pandemic.

 The Emmy ceremony is set for Sept.
-12 and will air on NBC, with a host yet to be announced.
+12 and will air on NBC and stream on Peacock, with a host yet to be announced.